Stillpoint-Software/hyperbee.expressions/docs/state-machine/expression-tree-transformation.md

 This process involves several steps, including tree traversal, state creation, and managing state transitions.
 The transformation process is essential for handling complex branching scenarios like conditional expressions and asynchronous operations.

-**The first step** converts flow control constructs (such as if, switch, and loops) in the expression tree into a flattened goto structure.
+**The first step** transforms flow control constructs (such as if, switch, loops, and awaits) in the expression tree into a state tree that can be used to generate a flattened goto state machine.
 This step systematically traverses the expression tree and replaces branching constructs with state nodes that manage control flow using transitions and goto operations.

-- Key Concepts:
-    - **Flow Control Constructs:** Handling of flow control structures such as conditional expressions ('if'), switches, and loops.
-    - **Goto-Based State Machine:** Each state is represented by a label, and transitions between states are managed using goto operations.

-The `GotoTransformerVisitor` is  is responsible for the conversion of expression trees into a flattened goto structure, representing distinct 'states', that can be used to generate the final state-machine.
-This involves traversing the tree, identifying flow control constructs, and replacing them with state nodes that manage control flow using goto operations.
-The transformation ensures that the state machine correctly represents the original control flow while allowing for asynchronous execution that must suspend and resume operations.
+This step also identifies variables that persist across state transitions.

 ## GotoTransformerVisitor
-The GotoTransformerVisitor is responsible for traversing the expression tree and transforming its flow control constructs into state machine nodes that use goto operations.
-This is where the flow control constructs like conditionals, switches, and loops are turned into labeled states.
+The `GotoTransformerVisitor` is responsible for traversing the expression tree and transforming its flow control constructs into
+state machine nodes that use goto operations.
+This is where flow control constructs like conditionals, switches, and loops are turned into labeled states.
+The conversion to a state node structure enables the state machine to correctly represent the original control flow while allowing for asynchronous execution that must suspend and resume operations.

 ### Traversing the Expression Tree
 The visitor pattern is employed to traverse the expression tree and create the state node representation.
 Each expression in the expression tree is visited and potentially transformed into one or more state nodes.

 ### Understanding the StateContext
-The StateContext class manages the collection of state nodes that are created durring the expression visitation, and tracks the transitions between them.
-It keeps track of branching nodes, await continuations, and variables, and correctly links states in to a goto flow that can be used to generate the final state machine.
+The `GotoTransformerVisitor` uses a `StateContext` to manage the collection of state nodes that are created durring the expression visit, and to track the transitions between them.
+The context keeps track of branching nodes, await continuations, and variables, and links states into a tree based goto flow that will be used to generate the final state machine.

 ### Handling Await Expressions
 Await expressions introduce additional complexity because they suspend execution until the awaited task completes.
 Each `await`